 Oh why must I.. why must we?!
 If you remember Flipper, you’ll remember that I hate butchering anything that’s made to look like an animal – I’m getting ridiculously soft in my old age!
 Still when it’s called “Little Turtle” and it actually looks like a little turtle, I just want to call up my local aquarium and terrapin centre and see if they can rehome these guys!
 My own soft centre aside, these adorable little creatures have a vanilla and brigadeiro filling.

-What surprised us most was… the popularity of the peanut!
+the popularity of the peanut!
 We were really curious about this, given that it’s not something we really associated with Brazil.
 Do they grow more readily in Brazil?
 Do they have special significance?
 We’d love to know!

 I hope you enjoyed this snack tasting.
 Be sure to check back later to learn how to make Brazilian brigadeiros!

 3 thoughts on “That Time We Tried Snacks From… Brazil”